-e.
+d.
 Further requirements for the Ph.D. degree.
-In order to be recommended for the Ph.D. degree, each candidate must, in addition to the requirements for candidacy and the general Institute requirements for a Ph.D. degree, pass satisfactorily the 63 units from Group I and a total of 54 units from Group II.
-In addition to these requirements, the student will normally take other advanced courses, particularly in his field of specialization.
-In general a student will find it desirable to continue his graduate study and research for tw_0 years after admission to candidacy.
+In order to be recommended for the Ph.D. degree, each candidate must, in addition to the requirements for candidacy and the general Institute requirements for a Ph.D. degree, pass satisfactorily all remaining courses in Group II.
+In addition to these requirements, the student will normally take advanced courses, particularly in his field of specialization.
+In general a student will find it desirable to continue his graduate study and research for two years after admission to candidacy.

-A final examination will be given not less than one month after the thesis has been presented in final form.
+A final examination will be given not less than one month after the thesis has been presented in final form, and subsequent to its approval.
 This examination will cover the thesis topic and its relation to the general body of knowledge of physics.
+This examination is not designed to cover the same material as the candidacy examination, although the candidate will be expected to answer general questions and in particular those that are related in one way or another to his field of specialization.